 Select the option that says quarantine selected.
 This will send all those malicious files and programs to a quarantine zone in your disk, which you can later navigate to and clean out the contents.

 That should hopefully work, but if you find it difficult to clean it because you can’t find the quarantined zone, not to worry mate!
-Because even if you didn’t get the virus dumpster of your system yourself, step 2 has you covered.
+Because even if you didn’t get the virus dumpster of your system yourself, step 2 has your cover.

 That was a long subheading, I know.
 But you need not do all the manual work in your venture to eliminate the Win32:Evo-gen error.
 There are plenty of cleaner software freely available throughout the internet.

 Just get one, like Piriform CCleaner, and clear out all the crap from your system.
 Along with the junk and other useless files from your system, these cleaners also clear the quarantined files and directories as well.
 You can remove Win32:Evo-gen with this cleaner.

 However, if you can’t be asked to download a separate software alongside a malware detector, then you should check out some malware detectors that directly cleanout suspicious files.

 However, the might be a little bit slower than usual.
 I would suggest some excellent software like HitmanPro.
-Yes, it’s a “pro,” meaning that it is a paid software.
+Yes, it’s a “pro,” meaning that it is a premium software.

 But you can still use the trial version for 30 days I think that should be good enough for a periodic cleaning to remove the Win32:Evo-gen virus message.

 So, go ahead and download HitmanPro software.
 There is no installation process for this software.
 It just opens up as soon as you click on the downloaded exe file.
 When the window opens up, just click on the Next button.

 HitmanPro software will begin scanning your system and lists all the malware found.
 But there is an option, whether to quarantine this or delete this straight away.

 Select the delete option from the drop-down menu that says “action” for the program, and hit next.
 It will ask you for an activation at this point.
 Just select the free trial option and move ahead with the process.